 Another high-tech option that’s surfaced in recent years is selling your home to what’s called an iBuyer, or instant buyer.

-Selling to an iBuyer is useful when you’re crunched on time and need to sell your home ASAP.
+Selling to an iBuyer is useful when you’re crunched on time and must sell your home ASAP.
 Maybe you’ve already purchased a new home and are ready to move in, or are relocating and want cash-in-hand quickly.

 Q&A: Frequently asked questions about real estate agents